On this page:

 - Oral piercings need to be cared for differently than other piercings.
 Use an alcohol-free antibacterial mouthwash to cleanse the area in your mouth.

 Do not use hydrogen peroxide or alcohol on piercings.
 These products can irritate the healing tissue.

 Do not use antibiotic ointments, gels, or creams on piercings.
 They can attract dirt and prevent oxygen from reaching the area.

-When to see a clinician: If you suspect infection, see a clinician because untreated infections can lead to further problems.
+If you suspect infection, see a clinician because untreated infections can lead to further problems.
 Signs of infection include:

 - Tattoo: redness and burning beyond the normal healing period